Stuart Masters

 Stuart Masters is Woodbrooke’s Programme Coordinator for History & Theology.
 He coordinates the history and theology area of Woodbrooke’s programmes and offers learning opportunities that…

-In this course we will explore a number of well-known passages written by George Fox, and listen to some of his words performed in plainsong by Paulette Meier.
+During this short online course, we will explore four well-known passages written by George Fox and listen to them performed in plainsong by Paulette Meier.
 What did these messages mean in the 17th century?
-What do they mean to us today?
+What do they mean for us today?

 The course is part of the celebrations of Fox 400.